oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    export SRCDIR=$(pwd)/weblogic-kubernetes-operator
    ```

+   We will refer to this environment variable later in this document.

    For additional information about obtaining the operator source, see the [Developer Guide Requirements](https://oracle.github.io/weblogic-kubernetes-operator/developerguide/requirements/).

 3. Create a sample directory environment variable `SAMPLEDIR` that references this sample's directory: